TarasMartynyuk/KMA-Rabbit/README.md

 # KMA-Rabbit
-2D Platformer featuring a rabbit

-Platformer with classic moving platforms, mario-style jump and collectable coins and fruits.
+It has classic moving platforms, mario-style jump and collectable coins + fruits.
 And, somehow, orcs - that's free art assets for you!

 Made for my university unity3d course.